-In accordance with ERCOT Protocols Section 3.11.4.8, ERCOT is to designate transmission providers for projects reviewed in the RPG.
+In accordance with ERCOT Protocols Section 3.11.4.8, ERCOT is to designate TSPs for projects reviewed in the RPG.
 The default providers will be those that own the end points of the new projects.
 These providers can agree to provide or delegate the new facilities or inform ERCOT if they do not elect to provide them.
 If different providers own the two ends of the recommended projects, ERCOT will designate them as co-providers and they can decide between themselves what parts of the recommended projects they will each provide.

-Sharyland Utilities owns the connection points for the recommended synchronous condenser installations.
-Therefore, ERCOT designates Sharyland Utilities as provider of synchronous condensers at both Tule Canyon and Alibates.
+Sharyland owns the connection points for the recommended synchronous condenser installations.
+Therefore, ERCOT designates Sharyland as the designated transmission provider of the synchronous condensers at both Tule Canyon and Alibates.